cloudflare/workers-sdk/.changeset/breezy-badgers-play.md

 "wrangler": patch
 ---

-Remove triggered_by annotation from experimental versions deploy command.
+fix: Remove triggered_by annotation from experimental `versions deploy` command which is now set by the API and cannot be set by the client.